 Adrien soon reunites with his father- fire captain Vincent Legrand- who immediately disputes any possibility that this person may not be his son.

 Throughout the next act, Alexia-as-Adrien grows close to Vincent.
 Originally intending to kill him, Adrien eventually assimilates to life at the fire station.
 Hypermasculine practices are used as a space for bonding, and as Adrien, Alexia gets the unconditional parental love he never had.
-However as the pregnancy progresses, he seems to find it harder to perform gender affirming practices that will keep his previous identity a secret.
+However, as the car-pregnancy progresses, he seems to find it harder to perform gender affirming practices that will keep his previous identity a secret.
 The pain of binding with bandages is fully-realised, as well as the body horror of an unwanted pregnancy.

 Alexia/Adrien, no longer identifying as female, is not fully comfortable as a man either.
 Although Vincent's love does seem to be wearing them down, seeping through the cracks, they still cannot accept it as there is still an element of pretend.

-I remember when I was younger, I always had the distinct feeling of an aura of love from my parents, but it never really touched me.
+I remember that when I was younger I always had the distinct feeling of an aura of love from my parents, but it never really touched me.
 I'm thankful that my childhood was fortunate, but I always felt my parents loved someone I was meant to be, but wasn't.
 They were looking at a picture of me, praising it, while I stood on the sidelines and watched.
 It seemed easier to pretend to be the little girl they loved.
 Every fight over wearing a dress was draining.

 I can imagine the same for Alexia at this point.
 Years of performing hyperfeminime practices might have become the norm, something reliable and inescapable- but, we remember, without love from anything human.
 When faced with performing the opposite, and being loved for doing so, Alexia begins to feel something so affably human compared to how they were in the first act.
 Guilt.
 Guilt at accepting this love that is not theirs.
 The guilt says to me that Alexia is also beginning to develop a clearer sense of self and self-worth.
 The inner romance.